IntelSoftware/SYCL_101/03_Modern/3_smart_pointers.rst

    void processFoo(const foo& object) { ... }

 First, we will create the smart unique pointer.
-Remember to not use :code:`new` operator on unique pointer directly.
+Remember, do not use :code:`new` operator on the unique pointer directly.

 .. code-block:: cpp